PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. method:: Server:setAuto([status])

-    Set the server in the default auto state.
+    Set the server in the default ``auto`` state, regularly sending health-check queries to the backend.
+See also :meth:`Server:setLazyAuto` for a passive mode where health-check queries are only sent after a configurable threshold of regular queries failing.
     This will enable health check queries that will set the server ``up`` and ``down`` appropriately.

     :param bool status: Set the initial status of the server to ``up`` (true) or ``down`` (false) instead of using the last known status